 IAU (2010): Proceedings of the Twenty-Seventh General Assembly, Rio de Janeiro 2009, ed.
 I. F. Corbett, Transactions of the IAU, Vol. XXVII-B (Cambridge: University Press), pp. 55-70. [resolutions]

 Kaplan, G. H., ed.
-(1982): The IAU Resolutions on Astronomical Constants, Time Scales, and the Fundamental Reference Frame, U.S. Naval Observatory Circular No. 163. [ordering info]
+(1982): The IAU Resolutions on Astronomical Constants, Time Scales, and the Fundamental Reference Frame, U.S. Naval Observatory Circular No. 163. [ordering info and download]

-Kaplan, G. H. (2005): The IAU Resolutions on Astronomical Reference Systems, Time Scales, and Earth Rotation Models: Explanation and Implementation, U.S. Naval Observatory Circular No. 179. [ordering info]
+Kaplan, G. H. (2005): The IAU Resolutions on Astronomical Reference Systems, Time Scales, and Earth Rotation Models: Explanation and Implementation, U.S. Naval Observatory Circular No. 179. [ordering info and downloads]

 Klioner, S. A. (2003): "A Practical Relativistic Model for Microarcsecond Astrometry in Space", Astronomical Journal, Vol. 125, pp. 1580-1597. [reprint]